 “There’s no right or wrong with clothing and nappies.
 It really comes down to personal preference.”

-“An allergic reaction usually occurs within minutes or up to two hours after your baby comes into contact with, or eats the substance that he’s allergic to,” says Johnson.
+“An allergic reaction usually occurs within minutes or up to two hours after your baby comes into contact with, or eats the substance that they're allergic to,” says Johnson.

 If the allergic reaction is mild or moderate, your baby’s symptoms will usually include one or more of the following; rash, hives or welts, swelling of the face, eyes or lips.